Live Liver Donation Frequently Asked Questions

-A. The donor will be seen for a follow-up visit by the surgeon two to three weeks after donation, then again at one year and two years after donation.
-Donors should have routine annual medical exams with their local doctor.
-There are no special diets or medicines that need to be taken after liver donation.
+The donor will be seen for a follow-up visit by the surgeon 2 to 3 weeks after donation, then again at one year & two years after donation.
+Donors should have routine annual medical exams with their local doctor, There are no special diets or medicines that need to be taken after liver donation.

 How long is the living liver donor in the hospital and out of work?

 - The hospital stay after donor surgery is on average five to eight days.

 - Most people are able to return to work after eight weeks, depending on how the surgery goes and the type of job they have.
 We advise donors to plan to be off of work for 8-16 weeks.

 - If the donor has a desk job, he/she may be able to return to work sooner than patients with a more physically demanding job.